A Gaussian particle distribution for branching Brownian motion with an inhomogeneous branching rate: Introduction

 The above considerations lead us to consider the following branching Brownian motion process, which is the model that we will study throughout the rest of the paper.
 Because we aim to prove a limit theorem, we will consider a sequence of processes indexed by $n$.
 We begin with some configuration of particles at time zero, which may depend on $n$.
 Each particle independently moves according to one-dimensional Brownian motion with drift $-\rho_n$, where $\rho_n > 0$.
 Also, any particle at the location $x$ independently dies at rate $d_n(x)$, and splits into two particles at rate $b_n(x)$, where

 for some $\beta_n > 0$.
 In particular, note that the birth and death rates are the same for particles at the origin.
-This model is very similar to that of Neher and Hallatschek \cite{nh13}, and the main results of this paper are mathematically rigorous versions of some of the results in \cite{nh13}.
+This model is very similar to the model studied by Neher and Hallatschek \cite{nh13}.
+The main results of this paper are mathematically rigorous versions of some of the results in \cite{nh13}, and some of the results in the high speed regime in \cite{f13}.

 As indicated above, we view this process as modeling a population undergoing selection.
 With this interpretation, particles represent individuals in a population, and the position of the particle corresponds to the fitness level of the individual.